 If you are a Presbyterian who believes that truth and reconciliation is important and wish to submit a short video clip that will be added to the Healing & Reconciliation webpage, email Katharine Masterton in Justice Ministries or call 1-800-619-7301 ext.
 250.

 Liturgical resources, including suggested orders of service, sermon illustrations, church school activities, bible study, and prayers are available in two liturgical resources.

 - We are One in the Spirit (2010)

 - Healing & Reconciliation Liturgical Kit (2007)

 - Healing & Reconciliation Sermons for Study and Worship

 The Healing & Reconciliation program offers funding up to $5,000 for Presbyterians wishing to build relationships between Aboriginal and non-Aboriginal people.
-The next Seed Fund Application deadline is January 31, 2014.
+The next Seed Fund Application deadline will be posted soon.